BrianRuizy/gatsby-minimal-portfolio/_data/featured/covid.md

   - Pandas
 ---

-The goal of this project is not to build *just another dashboard*.
-But, to focus on collaborative plot ideas, and a mobile friendly UI/UX.
-Feel free to open an issue requesting a type of plot, table, or any feature for that matter.
-Join the repo's [Gitter chat](https://gitter.im/ncov-dashboard/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 > Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
-> At this time, there are no specific vaccines or treatments for COVID-19.
+> At this time [May 2020], there are no specific vaccines or treatments for COVID-19.
 The best way to prevent and slow down transmission is be **well informed** about the COVID-19 virus. [who.int](https://www.who.int/health-topics/coronavirus#tab=tab_1)

+When I started this side project the goal of this project was not to add to the collection of existing COVID-19 dashboards.
+But, to instead focus on creating an open-source project which encouraged  collaborative to derive some creative and functional ideas.
+And, that's precisely what this project became; we have contributors from Spain, Poland, India, and various places in the U.S. who came together to create something useful and meaningful.
+Furthermore, the site has accumulated over 10k visits as shown by web analytics.
+And, the project is still being maintained and improved upon, thanks to the help of developers.

 ![covid-2](/assets/covid/covid-dashboard-3-devices.png)
 <figcaption>Mobile-first designed interactive UI</figcaption>